US Department of Energy Allocates $3.5 Billion to Boost Advanced Battery Production

 Energy Storage.
 (Credit: Sembcorp-Industries)

-In a significant move to fortify the United States' role in the and (EV) sectors, the (DoE) is set to make available up to USD 3.5 billion (EUR 3.2bn) from the Bipartisan Law.
-This funding initiative aims to enhance domestic production capabilities for advanced batteries and battery materials, recognizing their pivotal role in the ongoing transition to sustainable energy solutions.
+In a significant move to fortify the United States' role in the and electric vehicle (EV) sectors, the US Department of Energy (DoE) is set to make available up to USD 3.5 billion (EUR 3.2bn) from the .
+This initiative aims to enhance domestic production capabilities for advanced batteries and battery materials, recognizing their pivotal role in the ongoing transition to sustainable energy solutions.

 The allocated funds are earmarked for the establishment of new facilities, retrofitting existing ones, and expanding capacities for the production of battery-grade processed critical minerals, battery precursor materials, battery components, as well as cell and pack manufacturing.
 This initiative marks the second phase of a total USD 6 billion outlined by the Infrastructure Law.
 The initial phase supported 15 projects, fostering over USD 5.8 billion in combined public and private investment, as announced by the department last week.
 The current focus is on advancing next-generation technologies, diverse battery chemistries, and -based technologies.